Energy-Latency Optimization for Dynamic Disaggregated Radio Access Networks

-As latency requirements are critical in RAN, the transport network needs to apply advanced technologies to ensure deterministic performance while maintaining cost efficiency.
-In this line, packet-switched networks were proposed in the disaggregated RAN transport network using Ethernet frame encapsulation \cite{IEEE_1914_packet_fronthaul}.
-This approach led to the convergence of FH and MH, referred to as \ac{XH}, creating a unified transport layer.
-Within this context, TSN is proposed as a suitable solution for packet-based RAN to meet strict latency requirements \cite{IEEE_TSN_802.1c_2020}.
-It enables deterministic, low-latency communication in the \acs{XH} by prioritizing frames according to latency classes.
-In addition, a packet-based XH can decrease deployment costs by avoiding dedicated point-to-point fiber links and to take advantage of legacy Ethernet infrastructure \cite{TSN_ORAN_Garcia}.
+Moreover, latency is a critical requirement in disaggregated \ac{RAN} deployments.
+Meeting stringent latency demands generally increases deployment costs, since processing and transport resources must be placed closer to end users.
+To address these challenges, packet-switched transport based on Ethernet frame encapsulation has been proposed for disaggregated RAN architectures \cite{IEEE_1914_packet_fronthaul}.
+This approach enables the convergence of \ac{FH} and \ac{MH} networks into a unified \ac{XH} transport layer.
+Within this context, \ac{TSN} provides deterministic low-latency communication capabilities in the \ac{XH} by prioritizing traffic flows according to their service classes \cite{IEEE_TSN_802.1c_2020}.
+Moreover, packet-based \ac{XH} architectures reduce deployment costs by eliminating the need for dedicated point-to-point fiber links and enabling the reuse of existing Ethernet infrastructures \cite{TSN_ORAN_Garcia}.

-RAN energy consumption accounts for almost 75\% of mobile networks and nearly 40\% of RAN OPEX, emphasizing the need for more efficient use of RAN network and computing resources \cite{rohde2024_energy}.
-RAN disaggregation offer the flexibility to dynamically reconfigure the network to match service demand.
-However, this flexibility introduces new challenges: the RAN configuration problem is NP-hard, involving interdependent decisions on functional split (FS) selection, virtual network function (VNF) placement, and transport (XH) routing.
-Each FS option imposes different latency and bandwidth requirements on the FH and MH, while routing decisions impact delay and energy usage, due to the need of activation of network and processing resources.
-This creates an inherent trade-off between minimizing latency and reducing energy usage in dynamic RAN environments.
+MNOs must support heterogeneous services with time-varying demands while reducing \ac{OPEX}, making energy minimization a key objective.
+In this context, a disaggregated RAN provides the flexibility required to adapt to traffic fluctuations and improve resource utilization efficiency.
+Such adaptation involves FS selection, the activation and deactivation of PP and network nodes, PP placement, and routing decisions subject to computing, network capacity, and service constraints.
+These interdependent decisions characterize a RAN configuration problem, which is known to be NP-hard \cite{singh_infocom_nphard}.
+Moreover, this formulation requires realistic models for computing, energy consumption, and latency performance, which are critical aspects of RAN operation.